 You enter through the standard queue or the FastPass+ line.
-Sometimes the FastPass+ link backs up where people scan their bands but don’t worry.
-The line movies quickly after that point.
 In both queues there is an area for stroller parking.
 If you have the tag that identifies your stroller as a wheelchair you can take it with you to the wheelchair loading area.
-The wheelchair loading area is separate from the regular loading area.
+Just let the Cast Members at the stroller area know.
+The wheelchair loading area is separate.
 A Cast Member is there to point you in the right direction but you enter through a gate to the right of the standard loading area.

 If you can walk up a few steps you can sit in the standard seats.
-It also means that you will probably board a little quicker since there are only a few jeeps with wheelchair seating.
+You will probably board a little quicker since there are only a few safari vehicles with wheelchair seating.
 I don’t mind the extra little wait because it’s always nice when I can stay in my wheelchair to experience an attraction.

-Once the jeep is parked, a Cast Member will show you to the ramp that leads up to your seat.
-There are two benches that will seat 2 guests each, probably more with a small child, that are next to the wheelchair.
-Or your party can sit in the seats behind you.
+Once the safari vehicle is parked, a Cast Member will show you to the ramp that leads up to your seat.
+If you have people sitting with you on the in the wheelchair sitting area they will board first.

 Once your safari is over, the jeep will take you back to the same area where you boarded.
 A Cast Member will unstrap your chair and then you leave via the same ramp.
-If you have any questions or concerns about Kilimanjaro Safaris just leave a comment below or send me a message.
+This is one of my favorite attractions so you if you are in Disney’s Animal Kingdom make sure you stop by!